AstroMLab 3: Achieving GPT-4o Level Performance in Astronomy with a Specialized 8B-Parameter Large Language Model: Acknowledgements

 \section{Acknowledgements}

 This research used resources of the Oak Ridge Leadership Computing Facility (OLCF), which is a DOE Office of Science User Facility at the Oak Ridge National Laboratory supported by the U.S. Department of Energy under Contract No. DE-AC05-00OR22725 and support from Microsoft's Accelerating Foundation Models Research (AFMR) program.
 TdH was supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.
 YST is supported by the National Science Foundation under Grant No. 2406729.
+Work at Argonne National Lab is supported by UChicago Argonne LLC, Operator of Argonne National Laboratory.
+Argonne, a U.S. Department of Energy Office of Science Laboratory, is operated under contract no. DE-AC02-06CH11357.
+A special thanks goes out to Cassie Reuter and Joshua Montgomery for acting as independent evaluators.